AlexZhukovich/tasks-rest-api/README.md

 ### <a name="get-tasks-by-page"></a>Get tasks by page number

-Each page contains 20 tasks.
-It can be modified in the source code.

 | Label  | Value                                         |
 | ------ |---------------------------------------------- |
 | Method | **<code>GET</code>**                          |